CATEGORY: GRASS VALLEY

 Another wonder of the ranch involving water was that there were two abandoned gravel pits on the hillside adjoining the north end of the Flat.
 After the gravel pits were dug, water seeped into them.
 The result was just one more children’s delight: a shallow pond in the larger of the two pits.
 My oldest sister Gracie and some of her friends built a raft out of old boards on which to navigate this magical phenomenon, and since there were islands, it became our South Seas paradise.
 We could paddle from island to island and even get marooned on one of them, or pretend to be, because the water was never more than two feet deep.
 To add to the South Seas atmosphere, there were trees, albeit not palm trees.
 First, one lone cottonwood sprouted and, because Gracie had discovered the gravel pit, it was her tree.
 One summer she saved it from tent caterpillars, which cemented their bond.
 Today, when we drive by on highway 97 and look out over what is no longer our ranch, I see, on that far hill, a whole grove of cottonwoods growing out of those old pits.
 The holes are not visible, so the trees look a little strange because they have no trunks.
 They look like their branches are sprouting from the ground.

 But enough about the pasture.
 The ranch buildings were what we usually meant when we said “The Ranch.”
-Besides the big white two-story house, there were three big barns: a cow barn, a horse barn and a sheep barn that all seemed made exclusively for us to play in.
+Besides the big white two-story house, there were three barns: a cow barn, a horse barn and a sheep barn that all seemed made exclusively for us to play in.
 And half way between our house and the ranch house, cut into the side of the hill was the straw shed which was almost as large as a barn.
+It is what would now be called a loafing shed.
 It was filled each year at harvest time with straw from the combine.
 Its side toward the pasture was a continuous manger and was protected by a wide overhanging roof so the animals could eat straw at any time and in any weather.
 The straw was a grand, itchy medium in which we made tunnels, dug out caves and slid down slides.

 Between play times, we did small chores at the ranch.
 We gathered the eggs, fed the chickens, fed the bummer lambs that were temporarily housed behind the wood burning cook stove in my grandmother’s immaculate kitchen, set the table, cleared and dried the dishes, swept the kitchen floor and helped plant, water and harvest vegetables from the garden.
 Later we were able to pitch hay, milk cows and turn the milk separator.